YOLOR (You Only Learn One Representation) is an object detection model that uses both implicit and explicit knowledge to make predictions.

 annotation format.
 If your annotation is in a different format, you can use Roboflow's annotation conversion tools to get your data into the right format.

-Curious about how YOLOv5 compares to other models?
+Curious about how this model compares to others?
 Check out our model comparisons.

 Join 100k developers curating high quality datasets and deploying better models with Roboflow.